scala-jwt/oath/README.md

 ## Introduction

-Oath is an extension on top of [JWT](./docs/JWT.md).
-It's suggested to read that first to gain a basic understanding of JWTs, the internals and the configuration settings available for this library.
+Oath is an extension on top of JWT.
 Oath will allow you to create custom tokens from scala ADT `Enum` associated with different properties and hide the boilerplate in configuration files.
 Oath macros are inspired from [Enumeratum](https://github.com/lloydmeta/enumeratum) in order to collect the information needed for the custom `Enum`.